 TIER 2: CHARGE

-WHO IS CHARGE FOR?
+WHO BENEFITS FROM CHARGE

 ✔ Upright torso, braced core